Andre Barnett: Summary

 Barnett appeared on the ballot in one state, Florida, in addition to being a qualified write-in candidate in six states: Kansas, Maryland, Minnesota, Montana, Texas, and Utah.
 Barnett received a total of 956 votes nationwide, 820 of them in Florida and 87 of them in Texas.
 This marked an improvement from the national party's vote totals in 2008, when their presidential ticket appeared on the ballot in only Mississippi and failed to attain write-in access in any state; that year, they had received 481 votes nationally.

 The Mississippi Reform Party's presidential nominee, Barbara Dale Washer, received 1,016 votes, while the Kansas Reform Party's presidential nominee, Chuck Baldwin, received 5,017 votes.

 State-by-state results

 Adapted from the Federal Election Commission's Federal Elections 2012 report.

 2014 congressional campaign

 In the 2014 election for New York's 18th congressional district, Barnett filed to stand as a candidate in the Republican primary, against former congresswoman Nan Hayworth; the victor would go on to challenge incumbent Democratic Representative Sean Patrick Maloney in the November election.
 He also signed a term limits pledge from the nonpartisan nonprofit group U.S. Term Limits, vowing not to serve more than three terms in the House and two in the Senate if elected.
 Barnett initially filed 1,252 petition signatures to appear on the Republican primary ballot.
 However, 86 of the signatures were found to be invalid, meaning that Barnett fell short of the required 1,250 valid signatures.
 Hayworth thereby avoided a Republican primary.

-Personal
+Personal life

 Barnett and his wife Kimberly reside in Poughkeepsie, New York.